GavinScoville/Buoy-Proj/README.md

-# The goal of this program is to make you aware of the wave conditions in the Straight of Juan de Fuca
+# The goal of this program is alert you if a swell is comming into the Straight of Juan de Fuca

 ## Download NOAA data (waves and tides)
 Every 15 minutes I retrieve new infomration from NOAA on the waves, tides, current, and wind.
 See fetch_bouy_funcitons.py to see the functions that call on the NOAA API.
 This data is collected by NOAA bouys such as the[New Dungeness Buoy](https://www.ndbc.noaa.gov/station_page.php?station=46088).